aogdrummond/blockchain-mini-bank/README.md

 # Blockchain Mini Bank

 ### This software was developed as a practice to integrate different skills aiming to design an ATM's software, responsible for identifying the user and applying the right operations to withdrawn money, deposit money and manages the account.
+It was then increased to allow real-time consultation of currency exchange rates and application of blockchain algorithms to ensure data consistency

 ## **Installation**